-In buildings with a "no pets" rule, those rules must be waived for a person with a visual impairment who uses a service dog, or for other persons who uses a service dog, or for other persons who use service animals.
+In buildings with a "no pets" rule, those rules must be waived for a person with a visual impairment who uses a service dog, or for other persons who use service animals.
 In buildings that provide parking spaces for residents on a "first come, first served" basis, reserved parking spaces must be provided if requested by a resident with a disability who may need them.